intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/pytorch/fashion_mnist/README.md

 ## Prepare environments

-We recommend you to use Anaconda to prepare the environment, especially if you want to run on a yarn cluster
+We recommend you to use Anaconda to prepare the environment, especially if you want to run on a yarn cluster:

 ```
 conda create -n zoo python=3.7  # "zoo" is conda environment name, you can use any name you like.